menacethedenis/CI_Milestone_3_Denis_Lymer/README.md

 </details>

 * Feature 8: Add a beer entry form <details><p>This is a Materialize form with seven fields for data entry.
 The first field is for the 'Beer Name'.
 It is a text field with a max character length of 100.
 I made it mandatory so as to make it impossible for a user to save a completely blank entry.
-I left the other fields as optional as I figured that in some situations, a user may only want to record minimal data and go back and fill in more later.</p>
+I left the other fields as optional as I figured that in some situations, a user may only want to record minimal data and go back and fill in more later.
+This fulfills User Story 4.</p>
 <br><p>'Brewery Name' and 'Drank at' are also text fields of max length 100.
 'On Date' triggers the Materialize Datepicker which keeps all date entries uniform.
 'Comments' is a text area with max length of 300 characters.
 Rating is a number field with a minimun value of zero and maximum value of 10.
 There are also increment and decrement arrows on the right of the field.</p>
 <br><p>Lastly is the switch for 'Social Distancing Observed'.
 As I mentioned earlier this was difficut to get right but I am happy with it and I believe it gives the app some current relevancy.
 At the bottom of the form is the submit button (titled 'Beer Me!') which when clicked, writes the data to the MongoDB Atlas database I set up.
 It also returns the user to the main page where their entry will be available to view.</p>
 <br>